 Collaborative Learning

 A teaching and learning strategy for students to learn together, from each other, through reflection.
-Collaborative Learning can support and nurture a diversity of members and learning needs.
-To enable learning in communities.
+Collaborative Learning supports skills development for learning in diverse communities and addressing various learning needs.

 Wellbeing, learning and human connection are intrinsically linked.